tkrabel/bamboolib/installation/conda_venv/setup_and_installation.md

 ### 0. Setup a virtual environment for your project

-In the terminal enter the following where `bamboolib_venv` is the name of the virtual environment.
+In the terminal (or Anaconda Prompt if you use Windows) enter the following where `bamboolib_venv` is the name of the virtual environment.
 Please change it if you want name your virtual environment differently.

 ```bash
 conda create -n bamboolib_venv python=3.7 -y